arthurmluz/microservices-spring/README.md

 4. Consult the list of all students;

-5. register courses, with the data: course code, name of discipline, discipline schedule (by codes: A, B, C, D ...., G), class of the discipline (numerical code).
+5. register courses, with the data: course code, discipline's name, discipline schedule (by codes: A, B, C, D ...., G), discipline's class (numerical code).
 Remember that the same discipline (same code and name) can occur more than once (different classes);

 6. Enroll student in the discipline: inform the student's registration number, code and class of the discipline.